Ben Carroll: Early years and education

-Carroll was born in Airport West, Victoria.
-His father was an electrician, and his mother worked at Glenroy West Primary School.
-Carroll attended primary school at St Christopher's Primary School, and high school at St Bernard's College in Essendon.
-From his teenage years into his early twenties, Carroll worked as a sales assistant for Kmart in Airport West, where he first learnt of the Shop, Distributive and Allied Employees Association.
+Benjamin Alan Carroll was born on 12 July 1975 in Melbourne, Victoria and raised in the suburb of Airport West.
+His father was an electrician, and his mother worked as a business manager at Glenroy West Primary School.
+Carroll attended St Christopher's Primary School and completed his secondary education at St Bernard's College in Essendon.
+From his teenage years into his early twenties, he worked as a sales assistant at Kmart in Airport West, where he first became involved with the Shop, Distributive and Allied Employees Association.

 Carroll studied law at La Trobe University, graduating with honours in 2000.
-He first joined the Labor Party while at university.
-He was admitted as a legal solicitor in 2010.
-He holds a Master of Laws from La Trobe University, having commenced the degree subsequent to his 2012 election.
+He joined the Labor Party while at university and was admitted as a solicitor in 2010.
+He later earned a Master of Laws from La Trobe University, completing the degree following his election to parliament in 2012.